terrymacdonald/DisplayMagician/README.md

 * RBZL (thanks for the donation)
 * Neilperson (thanks for the cool idea)
 * DragRedSim (thanks for the bug report)
+* Original HelioDisplayManagement project created by the amazing Soroush Falahati
+* Various icons made by Freepik from www.flaticon.com